Varo Savings Account Review

-Alexa Serrano is an editor at Finder specializing in banking and kid’s debit cards.
+Alexa Cruz is an editor at Finder specializing in banking and kid’s debit cards.
 A certified anti-money laundering specialist, Alexa helps guide readers to the best savings and checking accounts for their financial goals.
 Her expertise has been featured on top publications including Best Company, U.S. News & World Report, MSN and Yahoo.
 And she’s frequently interviewed by broadcast news publications across the country, including Fox News and NBC News.
 Alexa earned a BA in English from Wesleyan College and enjoys reading memoirs in her spare time.

 The Varo Savings account is best for those who plan to keep less than $5,000 in their account.
 You’ll get a debit card with your account, and you won’t have to worry about monthly maintenance fees.
-Its best features is that you’ll have the opportunity to earn a high rate at 3% APY.
+Its best features is that you’ll have the opportunity to earn a high interest rate at 5% APY.

-And if you don’t meet these requirements, your rate drops to 0.20% APY, which is still competitive for today’s savings market rate.
+If you don’t meet these requirements, your interest rate drops to 2% APY, which is still competitive for today’s savings rate.

-But if you want a savings account that doesn’t come with strict rules to meet the highest APY, you’ll want to keep looking.
+If you want a savings account that doesn’t come with such strict rules for the highest APY, you’ll want to keep looking.
 As always, compare your options when considering a high-yield savings account.

 How to open a Varo savings account